 New to engineering simulation or to SimScale?
 Then meshing might be one of the things you’re struggling to learn.
-This article aims to teach you a few tips on how to mesh of your CAD model and ensure accurate results of your structural analysis.
+This article aims to teach you a few tips for meshing your CAD model and ensuring accurate results of your structural analysis.

-Mesh generation (commonly know also as grid generation) is the practice of generating a polygonal or polyhedral mesh that approximates a geometric domain.
-Three-dimensional meshes are required in physical simulations such as finite element analysis or computational fluid dynamics (CFD) and need to consist of tetrahedra, pyramids, prisms or hexahedra.
+Mesh generation (also commonly known as grid generation) is the practice of generating a polygonal or polyhedral mesh that approximates a geometric domain.
+Three-dimensional meshes are required in physical simulations such as finite element analysis (FEA) or computational fluid dynamics (CFD) and need to consist of tetrahedra, pyramids, prisms, or hexahedra.

-At present, SimScale allows the meshing of structures with Tetrahedral meshing, which has the following options:
+At present, SimScale allows the meshing of structures with tetrahedral meshing.

-As shown in Fig. 01 below, all these cases allow for the specification of mesh order: first or second.
-Using a first-order generates a mesh with four-noded tetrahedral elements and second-order a mesh with ten-noded tetrahedral meshes.
+As shown in Fig. 01 below, all these cases allow for the specification of mesh order—either first or second.
+Using a first-order generates a mesh with four-noded tetrahedral elements, while a second-order creates a mesh with ten-noded tetrahedral elements.

 A general overview is available in the SimScale documentation.
-In this article, we discuss some points to remember when considering problems related to solid and structural mechanics.
-Most points discussed here are pertinent to both tetrahedral and hexahedral elements, the discussion is primarily focused on the tetrahedral mesh.
+In this article, we will discuss some important points to remember when considering problems related to solid and structural mechanics.
+Most of the aspects discussed here are pertinent to both tetrahedral and hexahedral elements, but the discussion is primarily focused on the tetrahedral mesh.

-In many problems, it can be helpful to identify symmetries that can exist in geometries.
+In many problems, it can be helpful to identify some of the symmetries that can exist in geometries.
 Using symmetry is one of the common and powerful ways to reduce the size of the problem.
-By definition, symmetry is said to exist if there is a symmetry of geometry, loads, and constraints about a line or plane of symmetry.
+By definition, symmetry exists if there is a symmetry of geometry, loads, and constraints about a line or plane of symmetry.

 As shown in Fig. 02, the symmetry of the object is exploited to create a reduced model for computation.
 Nodes are placed along the lines (in 2D) and planes (in 3D) of symmetry.
 These nodes placed along the lines/planes of symmetries are constrained for displacement perpendicular to these lines/surfaces and rotations along the line/surfaces.
-Considering just a quarter of the model allows for >75% reduction in the computational effort and time!
+Considering just a quarter of the CAD model allows for >75% reduction in the computational effort and time!

-Structures could have interfaces and boundaries like interfaces between multiple materials, contact, cracks etc. Mathematically, FEM is based on the assumption that the displacements are continuous inside an element.
-Interfaces are regions where possible discontinuities, like cracks etc, could occur and this means the displacement need not be continuous.
-Irrespective of jump in displacements, there is a definite jump in the stresses at an interface.
+Structures could have interfaces and boundaries, such as interfaces between multiple materials, contact, cracks, etc. Mathematically, the FEM is based on the assumption that the displacements are continuous inside an element.
+Interfaces are regions where possible discontinuities, like cracks, could occur.
+This means the displacement needs not be continuous.
+Irrespective of a jump in displacements, there is a definite jump in the stresses at an interface.

-For example: Consider a material interface shown in Fig. 03.
-Here each material has a different modulus.
+For example, consider the material interface shown in Fig. 03.
+Here, each material has a different modulus.
 In the absence of cracks, the strains at the common nodes are same.
-Now, knowing that stress = Modulus x strain, leads to different stresses on each side of the interface.
+Now, knowing that stress = modulus x strain leads to different stresses on each side of the interface.
 In other words, we have a jump in stresses.
-Such a jump cannot be captured by an element across which interface passes.
-Similarly, other conditions when there cannot be an element across a boundary include:
+Such a jump cannot be captured by an element across which an interface passes.
+Similarly, other conditions where there cannot be an element across a boundary include:

 - When loads change abruptly, nodes need to be present at the interface where the load suddenly changes